Danish Opening of Parliament 2011

 As per usual – some may say this is another Opening of Parliament tradition – the Danish Royals had some issues remaining interested in the proceedings, and found themselves staring up at the ceiling, looking around, and well, catching some shut eye.

-View the Opening of Parliament thread here.Filed under Danish Royals, German Royals
+View the Opening of Parliament thread here.Filed under Denmark, Germany

-Tagged Crown Prince Frederik, Crown Princess Mary, Margrethe II, Parliament, Prime Minister Thorning-Schmidt, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte, Princess Marie of Denmark, Sayn-Wittgenstein-Berleburg.
+Tagged Crown Prince Frederik of Denmark, Crown Princess Mary of Denmark, House of Sayn-Wittgenstein-Berleburg, Margrethe II of Denmark, Parliament, Prime Minister Thorning-Schmidt of Denmark, Prince Henrik the Prince Consort, Prince Joachim of Denmark, Princess Benedikte of Denmark, Princess Marie of Denmark.